MicrosoftDocs/cpp-docs/docs/cpp/examples-of-lambda-expressions.md

 ### Example

-The capture clause of a lambda expression cannot contain a variable that has a managed type.
+The capture clause of a lambda expression can't contain a variable that has a managed type.
 However, you can pass an argument that has a managed type to the parameter list of a lambda expression.
 The following example contains a lambda expression that captures the local unmanaged variable `ch` by value and takes a <xref:System.String?displayProperty=fullName> object as its parameter.

 ```cpp
 // managed_lambda_expression.cpp